Written by: Bonnie Feldman, DDS, MBA and Becca Malizia, BS

 So what else is in Elementa’s nanosilver mouthrinse?

 Although this mouthrinse contains only 5 ingredients, each one is important and specifically chosen to address different aspects of oral hygiene.
 Nanosilver, the delivery agent; Calcium, to remineralize the teeth; Xylitol, to neutralize the acid; natural plant extracts, to enhance the flavor; and water, the base consistency tying it all together.

 What can the nanosilver mouth rinse help combat?

-Bad breath is caused by gases (mostly sulfur) produced by bacteria in our mouths.
+Bad breath is caused by gases, mostly sulfur, produced by bacteria in our mouths.
 Most products on the market try to fix bad breath by eliminating all of the bacteria.
 This is problematic for many reasons, one being that they can never kill all the bad breath producing bacteria, so it will always come back.
-The nanosilver actually attaches to the bacteria itself, preventing the gas from being formed— a long term solution instead of a quick fix.
+However, the nanosilver actually attaches to the bacteria itself, preventing the gas from being formed— a long term solution instead of a quick fix.

 Dry mouth is when the mouth stops producing enough saliva.
-Dry mouth is a symptom of certain autoimmune diseases (Sjogren’s), and is a side effect of many medications (Adderall, Zoloft, Prednisone).
+More specifically, dry mouth is a symptom of certain autoimmune diseases (Sjogren’s), and is a side effect of many medications (Adderall, Zoloft, Prednisone).
 One of Elementa’s components is Xylitol, an ingredient that not only neutralizes mouth pH but also stimulates saliva production.

 Check out their products here!